bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 ## Python Bank App
 ### Overview <a name="overview"> </a>
 We as a team do believe in test driven development and see quality of our products as important as the functionality of the products.
-We would like you to build this app with quality as front and centre of the app.
+We would like you to build this app with quality in mind.

 Create a bank app which satisfies the following acceptance criteria:
 ```